Dick Durbin: Child care

 In 2019, Durbin and 34 other senators introduced the Child Care for Working Families Act.
 The bill was expected to create 770,000 new child care jobs and ensure families under 75% of the state median income would not pay for child care, with higher-earning families having to pay "their fair share for care on a sliding scale, regardless of the number of children they have."
 The legislation also supported universal access to high-quality preschool programs for all three- and four-year-olds.
 Additionally, it would have changed child care compensation and training to aid both teachers and caregivers.
 The bill was referred to the Senate Committee on Health, Education, Labor, and Pensions, where it did not receive a hearing or vote.

+Election finance

+Durbin reintroduced the Fair Elections Now Act during the 112th Congress.
+The bill would provide public funds to candidates who do not take political donations larger than $100 from any donor.

+Environment

+Among Durbin's legislative causes are environmental protection, particularly the protection of the Arctic National Wildlife Refuge.
+The League of Conservation Voters gave him a rating of 89%.
+Sierra Club gave him a 90% rating.